 Chinese, Japanese, look at these Asian BBQ meatballs and Sweet Chili Shrimp on the menu.
 With these items, Yoshinoya in the U.S. is more like a Chino’noya Express

 Originally posted in 2017, Updated on Jan 6, ’22, and Jun 6, ’23

 If you think your parents thought you were a disappointment, try going to a Yoshinoya in California because they are a massive disappointment compared to their big brother in Japan.
 The brother operating as Yoshinoya America in the United States struggles with offering Japanese food.

 Yoshinoya America is NOTHING like the infamous and much-loved Yoshinoya in Japan and Asia.
-In the U.S., they, unfortunately, do not do Japanese food as they do throughout Asia.I love Yoshinoya in Asia because YA is doing clam chowder, Chinese orange chicken, egg rolls, and Taiwanese boba tea.
+In the U.S., they, unfortunately, do not understand the Yoshinoya brand because they do not do Japanese food as they do throughout Asia.I love Yoshinoya in Asia because YA is doing clam chowder, Chinese orange chicken, egg rolls, and Taiwanese boba tea.

 Orange chicken (Chinese), honey walnut shrimp (Chinese), spring rolls (Vietnamese/SE Asian), to clam chowder (American) are on the menu because who would want to eat Japanese food.

 I originally wrote this back in 2017?, and it is because I love Yoshinoya, but Disney, Yoshinoya, and a million other companies have no clue what branding is which is why they all fail as brands or with much loved brands, like Star Wars.Now, almost 5-6 years later, I wanted to know how much has changed with Yoshinoya.

 |Asian BBQ Meatballs||– FAIL –||Just crap|

 |Grilled Tilapia||– FAIL –||Just crap|